vicy07/flight_map/README.md

 airports served by a particular carrier.
 A **Reset Airline** button beside the dropdown clears the filter.
 When a filter is active, clicking an airport displays only its routes for the chosen airline and marker sizes update to reflect only those routes.
-The **Reset Path** button appears once a route is selected and clears all selections when pressed.
+Once a route is selected, a **Reset Path** button appears next to the path display so you can clear the itinerary with a single click.
 Routes flown by different airlines use unique colors so overlapping carriers are easy to distinguish on the map.